-SCORING METHOD Scoring is done by: Challenge Rule Challenges allowed for: Challenge decision by: Challenge Fee Manual Scoring Official Scorers appointed by Statistical Officer (may be competitors, volunteers or SOs.
-8.1.9 8.2.2 Competitor may challenge value of a shot or number of shots that were not decided by using a gauge or template.
-Chief Statistical Officer (Rules 4.3 & 9.1). ≤ \$3.00, must be returned if challenge is upheld VIS Scoring Orion Scoring System 8.1.9 8.4.5 Competitor may protest that shot hole was not correctly identified.
-Statistical Officer must decide if there was an "obvious error."
-Electronic Target EST target and computer system 8.3.3 Shot does not register (missing shot) Erroneous scoring (tape/bet not advancing) Protested Shot value Unexpected zero Technical and Statistical Officers must decide if target score (or no score) indication was correct.
+SCORING Challenge Challenge Challenge Challenges allowed for: Scoring is done by: METHOD decision by: Rule Fee Official Scorers appointed Competitor may challenge value Chief Statistical of a shot or number of shots that Manual by Statistical Officer (may 8.1.9 Officer (Rules 4.3 were not decided by using a 8.2.2 Scoring be competitors. gauge or template. & 9.1). volunteers or SOs.
+Competitor may protest Statistical Officer 8.1.9 that shot hole was not ≤ \$3.00. must decide if VIS Scoring Orion Scoring System 8.4.5 correctly identified. there was an must be "obvious error." returned if challenge Technical and is upheld Shot does not register Statistical (missing shot) Officers must Electronic EST target and Erroneous scoring 8.3.3 decide if target (tape/belt not advancing) Target computer system score (or no score) Protested Shot value indication was Unexpected zero correct.